jfolleas1/cv.image-recognition.train-on-aws-sagemaker/README.md

 This will create the `training-job-config.json` file based on its template `training-job-config-template.json`.
 Then based on the created config file it will launch the built docker image as a training job.

+You will be able to follow your training job progress with AWS CloudWatch.

 ## Get the results of your training